humdrum-tools/humdrum-documentation/guide/ch38/index.md

 A similar approach can be used to address innumerable questions.
-For example, in Haydn\'s music, it seems that Haydn tends to avoid following the dominant by a subdominant chord (i.e., *V-IV*).
-On the other hand, Haydn\'s use of the *IV* chord is comparatively infrequent, so the apparent absence of this progression may simply be an artifact of the relative scarcity of subdominant chords.
-We can address this question by comparing Haydn\'s actual harmonic progressions with randomly generated progressions.
+For example, in Haydn's music, it seems that Haydn tends to avoid following the dominant by a subdominant chord (i.e., *V-IV*).
+On the other hand, Haydn's use of the *IV* chord is comparatively infrequent, so the apparent absence of this progression may simply be an artifact of the relative scarcity of subdominant chords.
+We can address this question by comparing Haydn's actual harmonic progressions with randomly generated progressions.
 First we count the total number of *V-IV* progressions:

 ```bash